BaoChung01/My-Project/STM32F411_SPL_FreeRTOS_Audio_USB/README.md

 ## About the Project

-1. Module hardware use in the project
+1. Module hardware used in the project
 	- UART			-> print the log while running
 	- BUTTON		-> play/stop the music, skip/pause the song
-	- LED			-> show the status of playing song. status program
+	- LED			-> shows the status of the playing the song. status program
-	- AUDIO			-> output the audio
+	- AUDIO			-> Output the audio
-	- USB OTG		-> read the song
+	- USB OTG		-> Read the song
-	- Motion sensor	-> change the volume
+	- Motion sensor	-> Change the volume
-2. Use the IDE KEIL C and the periperal standard library
+2. Use the IDE KEIL C and the peripheral standard library
-3. The project use the RTOS to implement
+3. The project uses the RTOS to implement

 **[Back to top](#table-of-contents)**

 ## User story
 1. At the startup 2s:
-	- Blink all the LED every 0.2s
+	- Blink all the LEDs every 0.2s
 	- Send the message to PC "Startup state"
-	- Read the data from motion sensor
+	- Read the data from the motion sensor
 	- Read the data from USB
-	- Send the initial sound to audio
+	- Send the initial sound to the audio
 2. Running state:
 	- Press the Button one time for start/stop
 	- Press the button twice to skip the song